clckwrkbdgr/dotfiles/docs/profile.md

 **Non-login shell** (interactive only) is a shell started explicitly by user within its user session.
 E.g. opening subshell from command line, or starting interactive shell from subprocess (`:sh` in Vim).

 Such shells re-execute startup file sequences for each new (sub)process.
+E.g. if some existing enviroment variables get expanded, they will be for each level of subshell, which may result in needless duplication.
+Settings like these are better to be placed to `.profile`.

 Shell configuration related to user interaction is done here: aliases, functions, prompt, shell options etc.